-OSLA, or the Oklahoma Student Loan Authority, is a federal student loan servicer.
-While it’s based in Oklahoma, not all borrowers need to be located in the state to have OSLA as their loan servicer.
+The Oklahoma Student Loan Authority (OLSA) is a federal student loan servicer.
+While it’s based in Oklahoma, borrowers do not need to be located in the state to have OSLA as their loan servicer.

-If you have federal student loans, OSLA might be your assigned student loan servicer from the U.S. Department of Education.
+If you have federal student loans, OSLA might be in charge of managing your student loan repayment.
 Here’s what you need to know about the servicer.

 What is OSLA and what does it do?

-The Oklahoma Student Loan Authority (OSLA) has been servicing loans for more than 40 years.
-As a federal student loan servicer, it’s a third-party company that handles student loans administered by the federal government.
-It’s serviced the loans of more than 130,000 borrowers.
+The Oklahoma Student Loan Authority (OSLA) has been servicing loans for the U.S. Department of Education for more than 40 years.
+As a federal student loan servicer, it’s a third-party company that handles the administrative tasks related to your loans.

 If the Department of Education assigns OSLA as your loan servicer, OSLA will handle things like:

-- Providing steps towards forgiveness, like Public Service Loan Forgiveness.
+- Helping you qualify for loan forgiveness, like Public Service Loan Forgiveness (PSLF).

 Is OSLA a good loan servicer?

-OSLA has been around for decades but has only serviced the loans of about 130,000 borrowers.
-Navient, one of the largest student loan servicers in the country, has serviced the loans of more than 12 million borrowers — including more 6 million federal student loans.
+OSLA has been around for decades, but it’s still a lesser-known loan servicer.
+OSLA has only serviced loans for about 130,000 borrowers.
+Navient, in its time as a federal student loan servicer, serviced loans for more than 12 million borrowers.

-But even though OSLA has only serviced a fraction of the loans that Navient has, that doesn’t mean the company isn’t qualified.
-The Better Business Bureau gives OSLA an A+ rating, with 22 customer complaints filed in the last three years, so the vast majority of borrowers are happy with OSLA.
+But even though OSLA has only serviced a fraction of the loans that bigger servicers have, that doesn’t mean the company is unqualified.
+The Better Business Bureau gives OSLA an A+ rating, with only 22 customer complaints filed in the last three years.
+In other words, the vast majority of borrowers are happy with OSLA.